yanchen-01/CanvasGrading/readme.md

   - First, run grading/GradeByQuestions and select 1.
 Setup.
 After setting up, MCs will be graded all-or-nothing and unanswered will be given a 0.
 Also, for each question, a html file will be generated, and you are grading on those html files.
   - After done grading, put all grading results in one folder and grading/GradeByQuestions again but select 2.
 Upload to upload your grading results.
   - (For my classes only...)
 Post the points by running grading/PostPoints.
-- Grade Canvas Assignment by pre-set Rubrics (NOT support group assignments yet).
+- Grade Canvas Assignment by pre-set Rubrics
   - First, run grading/GradeByRubrics, select generate a template (a csv file).
 Record the grades (comments & scores) on the csv file.
   - After done grading, run grading/GradeByRubrics again but select upload to upload.
 - Hide quiz results for all quizzes - run others/HideResults.